This post contains affiliate links. Read our privacy policy here.

-Do you want to grow your own tomatoes for making sauces and salsas but you’re not sure how to pick the right variety?
-Technically, you can use any type of tomato to make a paste, sauce, or salsa, but the best tomatoes for canning sauces and salsas are thick walled, have few seeds, and are meatier than other tomatoes.
+Do you want to grow your own tomatoes for making salsa but you’re not sure how to pick the right variety?
+Technically, you can use any type of tomato to make a paste, sauce, or salsa, but the best tomatoes for salsa-making or canning sauces are thick-walled, have few seeds, and are meatier than other tomatoes.

 These denser tomatoes make your work easier as you’ll need fewer tomatoes and less time to make your sauces.
-Among tomato nerds like us, we call canning tomatoes with these qualities paste tomatoes.
+Among tomato nerds like us, we call canning tomatoes with these qualities plum tomatoes or paste tomatoes.

-Also known as plum tomatoes, paste tomatoes have characteristics that are desirable for making sauces and salsas.
-These tomatoes have less juice and seeds which cuts down on processing time.
+Paste tomatoes have characteristics that are desirable for making sauces and salsas.
+These tomatoes have less juice, gel, and seeds which cuts down on processing time.

 They’re also often grown on determinate, bushy plants that have high yields in a short period of time.
 This is desirable since you want to be able to preserve the crop in batches.